-Diversity as a territory: 5 years of Agencia Presentes
+Diversity as territory: 5 years of Agencia Presentes

 Agencia Presentes celebrated its fifth anniversary, and its founders and directors review the genesis and development of this journalistic project.

 Presentes was conceived in Buenos Aires from the beginning as a regional media outlet.
-We were born in 2016, a year after the first mass march for the Ni Una Menos (Not One Less) movement in Argentina and after femicides finally became a topic of public debate: they reached the mainstream media, and the term "crime of passion" no longer had a place.
+We were born in 2016, a year after the first massive Ni Una Menos march in Argentina and after femicides finally became a topic of public debate: they reached the mainstream media and the expression “crime of passion” was no longer acceptable.

-At that time, before becoming co-founders of Presentes, we worked at Infojus Noticias, a public digital news outlet specializing in judicial and human rights news.
-We met there and shared our daily work, covering gender and sexual diversity issues, among other topics.
-In December 2015, Mauricio Macri took office, and his government dismantled that outlet, along with other public media outlets.
-Almost all of us were laid off, and we began to think about an independent journalistic project.
+At that time, before becoming co-founders of Presentes, we worked at Infojus Noticias, a public digital news outlet covering judicial and human rights issues.
+That's where we met and worked together daily on editing articles about gender and sexual diversity, among other things.
+In December 2015, Mauricio Macri became president, and his government dismantled that outlet, along with other public media.
+Almost all of us were laid off, and that's when we started thinking about an independent journalistic project.

-With this premise and the idea of a "news agency"—we imagine ourselves as a sort of wholesale producer of news about sexual diversity for the media—we proposed a regional project, initially covering four countries: Argentina, Paraguay, Peru, and Chile.
-They are four very different countries, but where common patterns often emerge.
-In this context, Argentina is a pioneer in access to rights for sexual diversity (it has had an advanced gender identity law since 2012, a political victory for LGBT+ groups).
+With this premise and the idea of a “news agency”—we envision ourselves as a kind of wholesale producer of news about sexual diversity for the media—we conceived a regional project, initially covering four countries: Argentina, Paraguay, Peru, and Chile.
+These are four very different countries, but where common patterns often emerge.
+In this context, Argentina is a pioneer in access to rights for sexual diversity (it has had a progressive gender identity law since 2012, a political victory for LGBT+ groups).

-Building a specialized media outlet with a regional perspective was a way to focus and, at the same time, expand: our territory is gender and diversity, and from there we began to tell the stories of the countries where correspondents were established, with the difficulties that come with having such different realities and legislation for LGBT+ people.
+Building a specialized media outlet with a regional focus was a way to both focus and expand: our territory is gender and diversity, and from there we stand to tell the stories of the countries where correspondents were established, with the difficulties involved in covering countries with such different realities and legislation for LGBT+ people.

 The Latin American perspective

-At Presentes, we're interested in strengthening our Latin American perspective.
-As communication has become globalized and correspondent offices have disappeared, it's increasingly difficult to understand other realities from the region's perspective.
-We increasingly learn about what's happening in El Salvador from CNN or international news agencies based in Europe or the United States.
-This poses a significant challenge for independent Latin American media.
-And although Presentes is a small outlet, we're committed to addressing it: sharing the networks woven from our identity.
+At Presentes, we are committed to strengthening our Latin American perspective.
+As communication has globalized and foreign bureaus have disappeared, it has become increasingly difficult to understand other realities from a regional point of view.
+We increasingly learn about what is happening in El Salvador through CNN or international news agencies based in Europe or the United States.
+This presents a significant challenge for independent Latin American media.
+And although Presentes is a small publication, we are determined to take it on: to tell the stories of the networks woven from our shared identity.

-For example, the transvestite theory network that secured the arrival of muxe activist Amaranta Gomez Regalado from the Mexican Isthmus of Tehuantepec to the trial for the transvesticide of Diana Sacayán Or the appointment of Argentine transvestite activist Marlene Wayar to the trial for the extrajudicial execution of Vicky Hernández, a Honduran trans woman murdered during the coup d'état in Honduras, before the Inter-American Court of Human Rights in the same capacity to explain the structural violence that permeates the lives of transvestites in the region.
+For example, the transvestite theory network arranged for the muxe activist Amaranta Gomez Regalado to travel from the Isthmus of Tehuantepec, Mexico, to attend the trial for the transvesticide of Diana Sacayán Or, at the trial before the Inter-American Court of Human Rights for the extrajudicial execution of Vicky Hernández, a Honduran trans woman murdered during the coup in Honduras, the Argentine transvestite activist Marlene Wayar was summoned in the same role to explain the structural violence that permeates the lives of transvestites in the region.

-Say Sacayán, Diana's brother, with Amaranta Gómez Regalado at the trial for the transvesticide of the activist in Buenos Aires, 2018.
+Say Sacayán, Diana's brother, alongside Amaranta Gómez Regalado at the trial for the transvesticide of the activist in Buenos Aires, 2018.

-That's why in 2018 we decided to expand our coverage of the Southern Cone and also cover the northern triangle of Central America: Guatemala, El Salvador, and Honduras.
-This has been a huge challenge, and to this day, despite having highly committed journalists in those countries, we face the challenges of distance and cultural differences.
+That's why in 2018 we decided to broaden our focus beyond the Southern Cone and also cover the Northern Triangle of Central America: Guatemala, El Salvador, and Honduras.
+This has been a huge challenge, and even today, despite having very dedicated journalists in those countries, we face the difficulties of distance and cultural differences.

 Trans March in El Salvador, 2021

-In 2019, we took another important step and created a coordination center in Mexico, a country that is key to our regional coverage due to its diversity, cultural richness, and size.
+In 2019 we took another important step and created a coordination office in Mexico, a country that is key to our regional coverage because of its diversity, cultural richness and size.

 Pride March in Mexico City, 2019

-Engaging in dialogue and trying to show what's happening in different parts of a continent is our greatest challenge.
-Also, speaking about the diversity of diversity.
-Being an LGBT+ person in Argentina, where there's a legislative framework that's cutting-edge in the region, isn't the same as being an LGBT+ person in Honduras, where being LGBT means living at risk in a country with high rates of violence for the entire population.
+Our greatest challenge is to foster dialogue and try to show what's happening in different parts of a continent.
+It's also about highlighting the diversity within diversity.
+Being an LGBT+ person in Argentina, where there's a progressive legal framework for the region, is not the same as being LGBT in Honduras, where being LGBT means living at risk in a country with high rates of violence affecting the entire population.

-One way we've found to generate a more fluid dialogue with activists (many of whom are sources and producers of Presentes stories) and journalists is through our training workshops on how to cover news about sexual diversity from a human rights perspective.
-Since 2016, we've coordinated workshops for more than 1,000 people across Latin America .
-Our goal, in addition to reporting on diversity, is to improve journalistic practices and generate an impact in other media outlets.
+One way we've found to foster a more fluid dialogue with activists (many of whom are sources and producers of Presentes' articles) and journalists is through our training workshops on how to cover LGBTQ+ news from a human rights perspective.
+Since 2016, we've coordinated workshops for over 1,000 people across Latin America .
+Our goal is not only to report on LGBTQ+ issues but also to improve journalistic practices and influence other media outlets.
 Thanks to these workshops—both in-person and online—we've built networks in several countries and learned from colleagues and activists.

 We are aware: we are chronicling a changing era.
 And we do so by giving prominence to the voices involved and discriminated against, including those underrepresented in other media.
-We are talking and looking with others, forging alliances with crucial groups in building a different kind of communication for a different reality.
-We feel that vertigo, the joy and responsibility of trying to do it well, as best we can, and sometimes also the frustration.
+By conversing and observing with others, we forge alliances with crucial groups in building a different kind of communication for a different reality.
+We feel that vertigo, the joy and the responsibility of trying to do it well, to the best of our ability, and sometimes, also, the frustration.

-Because there are certain threads that connect the political, cultural, social, and economic fabric of patriarchy and its oppressions, and they aren't so clear at first glance, nor are they being reported by mass media in a way that respects a human rights framework.
-Trans people continue to be killed in identical ways in El Salvador, Mexico, and even Argentina: while in prostitution or sex work, on the street, with atrocious cruelty.
-And they continue to be discriminated against when they go to a hospital and are refused treatment.
+Because there are certain threads that connect the political, cultural, social, and economic structures of patriarchy and its oppressions, and these threads aren't immediately obvious, nor are they being reported by mainstream media in a way that respects human rights.
+Trans people continue to be killed in identical ways in El Salvador, Mexico, and even Argentina: while engaged in prostitution or sex work, on the street, with atrocious brutality.
+And they continue to face discrimination when they go to a hospital and are refused treatment.

-We're also witnessing the ups and downs of media discrimination, which takes on different nuances but draws a common pattern when it uses headlines that stigmatize and criminalize certain identities.
-So we don't just want to chronicle this changing era, but do it a little better.
+We are also witnessing the evolution of media discrimination, which takes on different nuances but reveals common patterns when it uses headlines that stigmatize and criminalize certain identities.
+Therefore, we not only want to report on this changing era, but to do so a little better.

-We also know that we are witnesses and protagonists of the different tensions within feminisms.
-We see how, unfortunately, many sectors still fail to engage with the sexual diversity agenda, and others, in the worst cases, have become explicitly trans-exclusionary spaces, falling into the biologicalisms that have done so much harm to us as a movement throughout history.
-We also witness the virulence on social media, the lack of nuance in the discourses that tend to polarize between "them" and "us."
-Every day, we ask ourselves how to participate in the public debate without adding more noise to the clamor on social media.
+We also know that we are witnesses to and participants in the various tensions within feminism.
+We see how, unfortunately, many sectors still fail to engage with the sexual diversity agenda, and others, in the worst cases, have become explicitly trans-exclusionary spaces, falling into the kind of biological determinism that has caused us so much harm as a movement throughout history.
+We also observe the virulence on social media, the lack of nuance in discourses that tend to polarize between "them" and "us."
+Every day we ask ourselves how to participate in the public debate without adding more noise to the clamor on social media.
 It's not easy.
-We don't have many answers, only some personal guidelines and those of the media itself.
+We don't have many answers, only some personal guidelines and those from our own media outlets.

 Open the agenda, broaden the worldview

-In the last year and a half, just before the pandemic hit, we set out to expand the sexual diversity agenda to other topics.
-We saw, and continue to see, with concern how Indigenous women's issues—Indigenous issues in general, but particularly those of women territorial defenders—were suffering from almost the same problems we detected years ago with LGBT+ news: from invisibility to stigmatization, including exoticization.
+In the last year and a half, just before the pandemic hit, we set out to broaden the sexual diversity agenda to include other issues.
+We saw, and still see, with concern how issues concerning Indigenous women—Indigenous issues in general, but particularly those of women land defenders—were suffering from almost the same problems we identified years ago with LGBT+ news: from invisibility to stigmatization, and even exoticization.

-We therefore set out, little by little, to open Presentes up to these issues in the midst of the pandemic.
-We wanted to make visible the violence we've suffered, but also the key roles we play as defenders of the earth at a global moment when Indigenous Peoples are virtually the only ones with a comprehensive worldview of the problem we are facing as humanity.
+We then decided to gradually open up Presentes to these issues in the midst of the pandemic.
+To make visible the violence suffered but also the key roles as defenders of the land at a time when Indigenous peoples are practically the only ones who have a comprehensive worldview of the problem we are facing as humanity.

-At the same time, the networks of Indigenous and rural women with whom we are in contact tell us about the need, even within their communities, to talk about sexual diversity and make space for all these intersections.
-The word "intersectionality" sometimes seems to fall short.
-We started small, like everything at Presentes.
-Last year, we participated in the campaign to raise awareness of "chineo" (the rape of Indigenous children by Creoles in northern Argentina), a practice that has been present and unpunished since colonial times .
-We then investigated how Indigenous women in Paraguay and Argentina experienced the pandemic.
-This year, we will continue our coverage and investigations from these two countries with the firm intention of decolonizing our own journalistic practices.
+In turn, the networks of Indigenous and peasant women with whom we are in contact tell us about the need, also within their communities, to talk about sexual diversity and to give space to all these intersections.
+The word “intersectionality” seems to fall short at times.
+We started little by little, like everything at Presentes.
+Last year we participated in the campaign to raise awareness of “chineo” (the rape of Indigenous children by non-Indigenous people in northern Argentina), a practice that has been present and unpunished since colonial times .
+Then we investigated how Indigenous women in Paraguay and Argentina experienced the pandemic.
+This year we will continue our coverage and investigations from these two countries with the firm intention of decolonizing our own journalistic practices.

 Last wishes

-Day-to-day life can sometimes be tough, but we have an incredible, intergenerational, diverse, and powerful team.
-And over time, we've learned to divide our roles.
-It's the team that provides strength and support when plans fall apart or when we have to deal with complex issues, whether online or in life.
+The day-to-day grind can be tough at times, but we have an incredible, intergenerational, diverse, and powerful team.
+And over time, we've learned to divide the roles.
+It's the team that provides the strength and support when plans fall through or we have to deal with complex issues, both online and in real life.
 Some days we laugh at the versatility required to run a regional media outlet.
-The time differences, the stories and cell phone messages that arrive from early in the morning, the paperwork for making international transfers and payments.
+The time differences, the news and text messages that arrive from early morning until the wee hours, the paperwork for international transfers and payments.

-We're working every holiday because, except for May 1st and January 1st, when we're off work, the rest of the non-working days vary from country to country, and things tend to happen all the time.
-And there are also, and above all, the close relationships built over these almost years.
-With the team and also those relationships with the correspondents in other countries, whom we've never met in person, but it's as if we knew each other.
-We fantasize about getting together someday for a beer in a bar in Jujuy or Guatemala City, or meeting with our allies and admirers Pikara Magazine , somewhere in Bilbao.
-Presentes was born from a journalistic desire but also from a network of affections.
-To this day, and not without many ups and downs, this emotional dimension sustains us as a media outlet and as people.
+We work every holiday because, except for May 1st and January 1st when we take a break, the rest of the non-working days vary from country to country, and things are always happening.
+And then there are, and above all, the close relationships built over these almost-years.
+With the team, and also those relationships with the correspondents in other countries, whom we've never met in person, but it's as if we've known each other for a long time.
+We fantasize about getting together someday for a beer in a bar in Jujuy or Guatemala City, or meeting up with our allies and admired colleagues at Pikara Magazine in some corner of Bilbao.
+Presentes was born from a journalistic desire but also from a network of affection.
+To this day, and not without many ups and downs, this emotional dimension sustains us as a media outlet and as individuals.

-*This article was published in Pikara Magazine's special feature on feminist journalism.
+*This article was published in the special monograph on feminist journalism of Pikara Magazine.

 SUPPORT US